hmrc/emcs-tfe-crdl-reference-data/README.md

 It translates the flat key-value codelists of the [crdl-cache](https://github.com/hmrc/crdl-cache/) service into the composite domain objects used by the TFE frontends.

+### Sample Bruno Requests
+To test out APIs from this service using Bruno, open the [TFE-CRDL(LOCAL)](./bruno/TFE-CRDL(LOCAL)) collection on your bruno application, the file that can be found in the .bruno folder.

 ## API endpoints

 <details>